electro-spark/flask-postgresql-docker-local-dev/README.md

 # Features
 **✓ Consistent development environment.**

-**✓ Changes of the Flask project files on host machine, are automatically propagated into the cointainer.**
+**✓ Changes to the Flask project files on host machine, are automatically propagated into the cointainer.**

 # Prerequisites